-9.9 Company Drug and Alcohol Policy
+9.9 Multiplex Drug and Alcohol Policy

-- a) Under no circumstances will any Employee affected by alcohol and / or affected by any other drug be permitted to work and / or operate any equipment on Company projects.

-The Parties agree that no alcohol / drugs will be permitted on Company projects. - b) The Company supports the objectives, rehabilitation measures, consulting, peer support and training initiatives offered by the Building Trades Group (BTG) Drug and Alcohol Safety Rehabilitation Program and the Construction Industry Drug and Alcohol Foundation (CIDAF).
-The Company will encourage Employees who are affected by alcohol or any other drugs to utilise the services of BTG/CIDAF. - c) The Parties agree to apply the Drug & Alcohol Policy in Appendix H. - d) If there is a requirement to vary this program it will occur following consultation between the Parties and the Union.
+- a) Under no circumstances will any Employee affected by alcohol and / or affected by any other drug be permitted to work and / or operate any equipment on Multiplex projects.
+The Parties agree that no alcohol / drugs will be permitted on Multiplex projects. - b) Multiplex supports the objectives, rehabilitation measures, consulting, peer support and training initiatives offered by the Building Trades Group (BTG) Drug and Alcohol Safety Rehabilitation Program and the Construction Industry Drug and Alcohol Foundation (CIDAF).
+Multiplex will encourage Employees who are affected by alcohol or any other drugs to utilise the services of BTG/CIDAF. - The Parties agree to apply the Drugs & Alcohol Rehabilitation Program Policy (as amended from time to time by agreement) in Appendix 6. - d) If there is a requirement to vary this program it will occur following consultation between the parties and the Union.

-9.10 Mental Health and Wellbeing
+9.10 Mental Health and Well-being

-- a) The Company and Employees recognise that mental health issues have a significant impact on health and safety.
-Suicide rates in the construction industry are higher than average and it is best practice for companies and Employees to work to tackle the issue of mental health at the workplace. - b) The Company and Employees also recognise that following a serious incident personnel may suffer trauma. - c) In order to improve mental health outcomes, the Company agrees to sponsor the applicable Foundo Blue program (considered best practice) provided by the Construction Industry Drug and Alcohol Foundation tailored to the building and construction and allied industries and to utilise the related services available in managing health and safety issues. - d) In addition, the Foundo Blue program will be introduced at inductions.
+- a) Multiplex and Employees recognise that mental health issues have a significant impact on health and safety.
+Suicide rates in the construction industry are higher than average and it is best practice for companies and employees to work to tackle the issue of mental health at the workplace. - b) Multiplex and Employees also recognise that following a serious incident personnel may suffer trauma. - c) In order to improve mental health outcomes, the Company agrees to sponsor the applicable Foundo Blue program (considered best practice) provided by the Construction Industry Drug and Alcohol Foundation tailored to the building and construction and allied industries and to utilise the related services available in managing health and safety issues. - d) In addition, the Foundo Blue program will be introduced at inductions.